thinkthoughts/int_serialization_benchmark-rml/README.md

 What is challenging?

+## Requirements

+- AVX-512 capable machine (e.g., Zen 4 or better).
+- A recent GCC or LLVM on a Linux system or the equivalent
+- CMake

 ## Knowing where to write

 One challenge is that you want to write the characters at the right place